bryanparmelee/ecommerce-site/README.md

 ## Features

 - A range of items sorted by category.
 - Abilty to add, remove and update items in your shopping cart.
 - A check out page that utilize Stripe for payment processing.
 - Create a user with an existing Google account or an email and password.
+- Product info courtesy of the [Fake Store API](https://fakestoreapi.com/)

 ## Technologies used:

 - React
 - React Router
 - Tailwind CSS
 - Firebase
 - Stripe